gr8big/pbnj/README.md

 For a more detailed example, see [example.py](./example.py).

 A websocket-based manager is also available, but this will not be fully maintained and recommended until Roblox releases websocket support in live experiences.

+## Licensing

+This project is licensed under the GNU GPL v3.
+For more details see [LICENSE.md](./LICENSE.md).